sdercolin/vlabeler/readme/plugin-development.md

 - `inputFileExtension`: Nullable String.
 Extension of your input file if any.
 Defaults to `null`.
 - `requireInputFile`: Boolean.
 Set to `true` if you always require an input file.
 Defaults to `false`.
 - `parameters`: Nullable Object.
 See the `Defining Parameters` section for detail.
 Defaults to `null`.
-- `scriptFiles`: (Required) List<String>.
+- `scriptFiles`: (Required) List of String.
 File names of all your scripts files.
 The files will be executed in the same order as declared.
+- `resourceFiles`: List of String.
+File names of all the files that you use as resources in your scripts.
+The contents will be passed to your scripts as string values in the same order as declared.

 ### Defining Parameters
 `parameters` object contains an array named `list`.